Customer Experience Professionals Association Online Privacy Statement

 Links to Non-Customer Experience Professionals Association Web Sites

-We collect information about you when you register with us to receive our email newsletter.
+We collect information about you when you register with us to receive information from us including our email newsletter.
 We also collect information when you voluntarily complete customer surveys, provide feedback and use our website contact form.
 Website usage information is collected using cookies.

 Non-personal information is data about usage and service operation that is not directly associated with a specific personal identity.
 The Customer Experience Professionals Association may collect and analyze non-personal information to evaluate how visitors use the Customer Experience Professionals Association Web site.